By Mike Case and Danielle DeSimone

 Hispanic Americans have been making U.S. military history for generations.
 But what about the 21st century trailblazers serving in the Armed Forces today?

-For Hispanic Heritage Month, which runs from September 15 – October 15, we took a moment to highlight five modern-day Hispanic American service members who are making modern military history.
+Here are five modern-day Hispanic American service members who are making military history today.
 Take a look: